appsemble/appsemble/docs/03-guide/basic-app.md

 ## Adding a resource

-Resources allow apps to store data in the Appsemble resource API, or to map resources to somewhat compliant third party APIs.
-This tutorial will focus on usage with Appsemble’s own resource API.
+Resources allow apps to store data in the Appsemble resource API or to map resources to somewhat compliant third party APIs.
+This tutorial will focus on usage of resources with Appsemble’s own resource API.

 Add the following to the app definition at the root of the YAML: